-Overseas businessmen will find that their counterparts combine local and regional expertise with a full understanding of international business practices.
-English ranks on a par with Arabic as the main business language and there are plenty of foreign banks, lawyers and other advisors - as well as the Department of Tourism and Commerce Marketing, The Economic Department, Chamber of Commerce and Industry and Jebel Ali Free Zone Authority to help those wishing to enter the market.
+Dubai businessmen combine local and regional expertise with a full understanding of international business practices.
+English ranks on a par with Arabic as the main business language and there are plenty of foreign banks, lawyers and other advisors - as well as the Department of Tourism and Commerce Marketing, the Economic Department, Chamber of Commerce and Industry and Jebel Ali Free Zone Authority to help those wanting to enter the market.

 The emirate's transport infrastructure is unrivalled in the region in terms of size, facilities and efficiency.
-Its ports are served by more than 170 shipping lines and the airport by around 100 airlines.
+Dubai’s ports are served by more than 170 shipping lines and the airport by around 100 airlines.

 The postal system in the UAE is very modern and the post offices are among the most efficient in the Gulf.
-Between the UAE and Europe or the USA, mail takes about ten days.
-To Australia, mail takes about eight to ten days.
+Between the UAE and Europe or the USA, mail takes about ten days; to Australia, about eight to ten days.
 There is an excellent telephone system and you can phone anywhere in the world from the most remote areas.
 Internet use in the UAE in general and Dubai in particular (as evidenced by the creation of Dubai Internet City) is extensive, and the government has developed many effective online portals for accessing services and information.

 There is no corporate tax in Dubai.
 The only exceptions to this are for oil producing companies and branches of foreign banks.
 Likewise, there are no personal taxes.
 Direct taxation is against the traditions of the UAE and it is highly unlikely that it will be introduced in the near future.
 (See Domestic Corporate Taxation and Personal Taxation.)